mkohler/cython_swig/README.rst

     and it will remove that parameter from the function's signature, and return it in a list, along with the actual return value.

-    So, in our example, the C version of sgreeting returned 12, and "Hello, Monty" was grabbed from the OUTP pointer.
+    So, in our example, the C version of sgreeting returned 12, but "Hello, Monty" was grabbed from the OUTP pointer.

 c_adder.pxd: sgreeting()